 Professor Hope M. Harrison came to GW in 1999 after having taught at Brandeis University and Lafayette College.
 She is Professor of History & International Affairs and is an expert on Germany, the Cold War, and Russia.
-In fall 2019, in time for the 30th anniversary of the toppling of the Berlin Wall, Cambridge University Press published her book: After the Berlin Wall: Memory and the Making of the New Germany, 1989 to the Present.
-Her first book, Driving the Soviets Up the Wall: Soviet-East German Relations, 1953-1961 (Princeton University Press, 2003), won the Marshall Shulman prize of the American Association for the Advancement of Slavic Studies in 2004.
+She is a world-renowned expert on the history of the Berlin Wall.
+In fall 2021, for the 60th anniversary of the building of the Wall, Audible/The Great Courses released her 9-part lecture series/podcast, "The Berlin Wall: A World Divided," which she wrote and performed.
+For the 30th anniversary of the toppling of the Berlin Wall in 2019, Cambridge University Press published her book: After the Berlin Wall: Memory and the Making of the New Germany, 1989 to the Present.
+Her first book about the erection of the Wall, Driving the Soviets Up the Wall: Soviet-East German Relations, 1953-1961 (Princeton University Press, 2003), won the Marshall Shulman prize of the American Association for the Advancement of Slavic Studies in 2004.
 It was released in German by Propylaen Verlag for the 50th anniversary of the building of the Wall in 2011 as Ulbrichts Mauer: Wie die SED Moskaus Widerstand gegen den Mauerbau brach.

 Dr. Harrison served as Associate Dean of Research at the Elliott School (Aug.
 2015-Dec.
 2016) and has directed the Elliott School’s Institute for European, Russian and Eurasian Studies (2005-2009) and the Program on Conducting Archival Research (2001-2011).
 She served as Director for European and Eurasian Affairs on the National Security Council in the Clinton and Bush Administrations from 2000-200.
 She was also the White House representative to the April 2001 peace talks between the Armenian and Azerbaijani presidents in Key West, Florida.